Stone Street (Manhattan): British and post-colonial era

-The British took over New Amsterdam in 1664 and renamed New York.
+The British took over New Amsterdam in 1664 and renamed it New York.
 Subsequently, Hoogh Straet was translated to High Street by 1677, and Breuers Straet became Stony (Stone) Street by 1695.
 Valentine wrote that Brouwer Street had "eleven buildings of a good character" in 1674.
 By the late 17th century, High Street had become known as the "English Quarter" after many British merchants moved to the area, attracted by its proximity to the Coenties Slip fish market and Old Slip meat market.
 Artisans, merchants, and printer William Bradford were recorded as residents in 1703.
 At least eight high-profile colonial families owned land in the surrounding area, and several Jewish families were also recorded as landowners.
 A gutter was added to Stone Street in 1704 to allow better drainage.

 High Street was called Duke Street, for the Duke of York, during most of the 18th century.
 The street surface was graded in 1771.
 A census of residents in 1789 found that High Street was home to an attorney, rabbi, shopkeepers, maritime industry workers, and craftsmen.
 Following the American Revolutionary War, New Yorkers sought to change the names of locales and structures that reflected British rule.
 The section west of Broad Street was already known as Stone Street, but the city's common council approved extending the name to Duke Street as well.
 Subsequently, Duke Street was renamed Stone Street in 1794.
 The street was also widened during this time.